16 Incredible First Nations Experiences Around Australia

 Wintjiri Wiru Sunset Dinner, NT

-10/14From Alice Springs’ Sails in the Desert resort, head into the desert and be greeted with cocktails and a gourmet hamper of bush food goodies as the sun sets over Uluru and Kata Tjuta.
-This three-hour experience transforms the outback into an open-air theatre where over 1000 drones, lasers and projections illuminate the sky in a modern interpretation of the ancestral Mala story – designed in collaboration with local Anangu peoples.
-Experience the community’s powerful connection to Country through the narrative in the sky while the traditional Inma soundtrack and accompanying voiceover in the local Pitjantjatjara language helps bring it all to life.
+13/17Departing from Mparntwe (Alice Springs)’ Sails in the Desert resort, you’ll catch the sunset over Uluru and Kata Tjuta with a cocktail in hand and a gourmet hamper packed with the likes of smoked emu and bush tomato dip.
+From there, you’ll watch as the outback transforms into an open-air theatre, where 1200 drones, lasers and projections illuminate the sky in a modern interpretation of the ancestral Mala story, designed in collaboration with local Anangu peoples.
+Experience the community’s powerful connection to Country through the narrative in the sky as the Inma soundtrack and an accompanying voiceover in the Pitjantjatjara language helps bring it all to life.

 Image credit: Walkabout Adventures

-Walkabout Cultural Adventures Northern Daintree Rainforest Guided Tour, QLD
+Walkabout Cultural Adventures Northern Daintree Rainforest Guided Tour, Qld

-Image credit: Mandingal Bay
+Image credit: Mandingalbay

-Mandingalbay Deadly After Dark Sunset Cruise, QLD
+Mandingalbay Deadly After Dark Sunset Cruise, Qld

 Image credit: Mabu Buru